2022 NBA playoffs: (1) Miami Heat vs. (2) Boston Celtics

-Meanwhile, the Heat shot 7–45 (15.6%) from three in Game 5, which was the 2nd lowest 3P% in NBA playoff history with 40+ attempts.
-The Miami backcourt also struggled as Kyle Lowry and Max Strus went a combined 0–15 in the game, which was the worst 0-fer for a starting backcourt in a playoff game since starters were officially tracked in 1971.
+Meanwhile, the Heat shot 7-of-45 (15.6%) from three in game 5, which was the second-lowest three-point field goal percentage in NBA playoff history with 40-plus attempts.
+The Miami backcourt also struggled as Kyle Lowry and Max Strus went a combined 0-of-15 in the game, which was the worst "zero-fer" for a starting backcourt in a playoff game since starters were officially tracked in 1971.